< Back

 Head of Madonna.
 Wood, 25 x 19.

-A small fragment cut from the middle of a painting of the Virgin and Child.
+A very damaged but exquisite small fragment cut from the middle of a painting of the Virgin and Child.
 The Virgin’s head, gracefully tilted in near profile, is similar to that in the Madonna of Humility at Pisa.
-The damaged head of the Child is visible in the bottom left corner.
+What is left of the head of the Child is visible in the bottom left corner.
+The panel appears to have been damaged by candle burns.
 Purchased in Rome by Berenson early in the twentieth century.
+It hangs in the corridor outside the director's office.

-Acquired by Berenson, from an unknown source, by 1907 (when they are listed as works of Stefano da Verona in his North Italian Painters).
+St Peter (identified by his square face, short hair and trimmed beard) is presumby holding a gold key (now partly effaced).
+The other saint, shown in profile, could be James the Great (with pilgrim's staff).
+He has been alternatively identified as St Paul (holding a sword).
+The two small vertical panels were acquired by Berenson, from an unknown source, by 1907 (when they are listed as works of Stefano da Verona in his North Italian Painters).
 It seems that the two panels were sold by the Bologna Pinacoteca in the first half of the nineteenth century; two other (very damaged) panels from the same series are still there.
-An inscription on the back of the St Paul (or James) claims that the panels came from an altarpiece mentioned by Francesco Sansovino (1581) in a chapel dedicated to St Anthony Abbot in the Venetian church of Santa Sofia.
+An old inscription (first noticed in 1993) on the back of the St James(?) claims that the panels came from an altarpiece mentioned by Francesco Sansovino (1581) in a chapel dedicated to St Anthony Abbot in the Venetian church of Santa Sofia.
 The altarpiece was an elaborate polyptych, painted for a chapel founded by a Lucchese businessman, Francesco di Enrico Sandei, in 1406/8(?).
 It included depictions of Saints Anthony Abbot and Paul the Hermit.
-The altarpiece (or at least part of it) was probably moved to the nearby church of San Felice, where a painting of the two hermit saints by Gentile da Fabriano is recorded by Ridolfi (1648).
-A Head of St Paul the Hermit, formerly in the collection of the American art historian Charles Loeser and now in a private collection at San Francisco, is thought to be a surviving fragment of one of the main panels.
+The altarpiece (or at least part of it) may have been moved to the nearby church of San Felice, where a painting of the two hermit saints by Gentile da Fabriano is recorded by Ridolfi (1648).
+A Head of St Paul the Hermit, formerly in the collection of the American art historian Charles Loeser, is thought to be a surviving fragment of one of the main panels.
+(It was sold from the collection of Ann and Gordon Getty at Christie's, New York, in October 2022 for $239,000.)
 The small vertical panels of saints would have decorated the pilasters at the sides.
+They are found in the Berenson living room, resting on a cupboard under Domenico Veneziano's famous Virgin and Child.

 Foligno.
 Palazzo Trinci.
 Hall of Liberal Arts and Planets.